kloi34/amoguSV/README.md

 ## Plugin Overview
 amoguSV makes working with SVs quick and easy.

-Once you open the plugin you...
+Once you open the plugin you
-1. Select the SV tool you want to use
+1. Select the SV tool you want to use,
-2. Adjust the settings of the SV tool
+2. Adjust the settings of the SV tool,
-3. Select notes you want to use the tool on
+3. Select notes you want to use the tool on,
-4. Press 'T' on your keyboard or hit the big button at the bottom of the plugin
+4. Use the SV tool by pressing 'T' on your keyboard (or hitting the button that appears).

+amoguSV helps you accomplish 3 general SV-related actions:

 ### Place SVs

-Standard or "still" sets SV of different shapes:
+Standard or "Still" sets SV of different shapes:
 * Linear
 * Exponential
 * Bezier